 Your vehicle is equipped with an automatic lock/unlock feature which enables you to program your vehicle's power door locks.
 You can program this feature through the Driver Information Center (DIC), or by the following method.
-See DIC Vehicle Customization on page 3-61.

 Programmable Locking Feature